 Valerie Langfield, Retrospect Opera

 I first met Nicholas Temperley in the mid–1980s.
 He was the pre-eminent musicologist for British music in the US.
-I was a Ph.D. student at the University of Cincinnati College– Conservatory of Music formulating a dissertation topic to deal with some aspect of the piano and nineteenth-century music in London.
+I was a Ph.D. student at the University of Cincinnati College– Conservatory of Music formulating a dissertation topic to deal with some aspect of the piano and nineteenth-century music in London download solothurn tax return.
 Nicholas kindly agreed to meet with me at Urbana–Champaign to discuss ideas and sources.
 He provided introductions to individuals in England and made his dissertation on ‘Instrumental Music in England, 1800–1850’ available to me.
 He continued to be a generous source of help in the years since then.

 When Susan Wollenberg and I were editing The Piano in Nineteenth-Century British Culture, Nicholas contributed a valued forward to the subject.
 Working with him when I wrote the chapter on Kate Loder for his volume on Edward Loder and his family was an experience of collegial scholarship at its best.
 Nicholas answered questions promptly, offered helpful advice but respected the author’s viewpoint.
 Nicholas was always approachable at music conferences where I looked forward to interesting and helpful conversations with him.
 I appreciated his forthright responses, which were the more valued for that.
 During the NABSMA Conference at UIUC in 2012 an administrator at UI paid tribute to Nicholas.
 He described the file of letters he had from Nicholas over the years that demonstrated the high standard and respectful discourse Nicholas maintained throughout his tenure.
 I recall thinking ‘no surprise there, exactly what I would have expected’.